201wita27/GitHub_Example_CollaborationSysteme/README.md

 # GitHub_Example_CollaborationSysteme
-Repo for SPL beginning task
+Repo for SPL beginning task in GitHub